 Race management will be either from the CYC race tower or one of the CYC race competitor boats.
 Communications will normally be on VHF channel M2 (P4) if the start is from the Club line, CALLSIGN "CYC Race Control."
-If the race is run from one of the competitor boats communications will normally be on VHF channel 77, CALLSIGN "CYC Cruiser Fleet"
+If the race is run from one of the competitor boats communications will normally be on VHF channel 72 (or as modified by the Sailing Instructions), CALLSIGN "CYC Cruiser Fleet"